platformsh/platformsh-docs/docs/src/tutorials/exporting.md

 1. In the [Console](https://console.platform.sh/), open your project and click **{{< icon settings >}}**.
 2. Click **Project Settings {{< icon chevron >}}**.
 3. Click **Variables** and access your variable's values and settings.
-4. Store the data on your local computer in the way you see fit, for example in an encrypted text file for sensitive tokens.
+4. Store the data on your local computer, for example in an encrypted text file for sensitive tokens.

 Note that in the Console, you can't access the value of variables that have been created using the [`--sensitive true` flag](../development/variables/set-variables.md#variable-options).
 Use the CLI instead to retrieve these values.